DistrictDataLabs/yellowbrick/CONTRIBUTING.md

 - **Feature Visualizers** are high dimensional data visualizations that are essentially transformers.
 - **Score Visualizers** wrap a scikit-learn regressor, classifier, or clusterer and visualize the behavior or performance of the model on test data.

-These two basic types of visualizers map well to the two basic objects in scikit-learn:
+These two basic types of visualizers map well to the two basic estimator objects in scikit-learn:

 - **Transformers** take input data and return a new data set.
-- **Estimators** are fit to training data and can make predictions.
+- **Models** are fit to training data and can make predictions.

-The scikit-learn API is object oriented, and estimators and transformers are initialized with parameters by instantiating their class.
+The scikit-learn API is object oriented, and estimators are initialized with parameters by instantiating their class.
 Hyperparameters can also be set using the `set_attrs()` method and retrieved with the corresponding `get_attrs()` method.
 All scikit-learn estimators have a `fit(X, y=None)` method that accepts a two dimensional data array, `X`, and optionally a vector `y` of target values.
 The `fit()` method trains the estimator, making it ready to transform data or make predictions.
 Transformers have an associated `transform(X)` method that returns a new dataset, `Xprime` and models have a `predict(X)` method that returns a vector of predictions, `yhat`.
-Models also have a `score(X, y)` method that evaluate the performance of the model.
+Models may also have a `score(X, y)` method that evaluate the performance of the model.

 Visualizers interact with scikit-learn objects by intersecting with them at the methods defined above.
 Specifically, visualizers perform actions related to `fit()`, `transform()`, `predict()`, and `score()` then call a `draw()` method which initializes the underlying figure associated with the visualizer.
 The user calls the visualizer's `poof()` method, which in turn calls a `finalize()` method on the visualizer to draw legends, titles, etc. and then `poof()` renders the figure.
 The Visualizer API is therefore: